Universality of Strength of Yukawa Couplings, Quark Singlets and Strength of CP Violation: Conclusions

 \section{Conclusions}

-We have shown that a good fit quark masses and mixing, including the strength of CP violation can be obtained in an extension of the Standard Model with one down-type singlet quark and universal of strength of Yukawa couplings connecting standard quarks.
+We have shown that a good fit of quark masses and mixing, including the strength of CP violation can be obtained in an extension of the Standard Model with one down-type singlet quark and universal strength of Yukawa couplings connecting standard quarks.
 The results were obtained both through an analytical approximate diagonalization of the quark mass matrices and through an exact numerical evaluation of quark masses and mixing.
-The crucial point is that, in the presence of the vector-like quark singlet, the effective $3\times 3$ quark mass matrix receives in leading approximation two contributions, one arising from the standard quark mass matrices and another one arising from quark mass terms involving the vector-like quark and its mixing with standard quarks.
+The crucial point is that, in the presence of the vector-like quark singlet, the effective $3\times3$ quark mass matrix receives in leading approximation two contributions, one arising from the standard quark mass matrices and another one arising from quark mass terms involving the vector-like quark and its mixing with standard quarks.
 This new contribution to the effective mass matrix is not suppressed by the ratio of the standard quark masses and singlet quark masses.
 It is this new contribution to the effective quark mass matrix which increases the strength of CP violation, measured by the rephasing invariant $I_{CP}$.
+It is worth emphasizing that for a broad class of flavour models, the presence of heavy vector-like quarks can have an important effect on the structure of low-energy quark masses and mixing.
+This is an important point, in view of the significant number of flavour models where vector-like quarks are introduced \cite{vector-R}.